ThimaDotNet/ThimaPasswordGenerator/README.md

 ## Contact

-For inquiries, feedback, or support, please reach out to [Your Name] at [Your Email Address].
+For inquiries, feedback, or support, please reach out to Thima at thimdotnet@gmail.com.